 With rapid growth, however, come challenges.
 With thousands of students being taught by various instructors all across the country, providing every student with accurate, reliable, and relevant assessment proved difficult.
 Fred Zirdung, head of curriculum at Galvanize, notes that “we had written a lot of our own diagnostic tests, which produced inconsistent results.”
 Without proper diagnostics at the start of the program, instructors can’t provide the targeted instruction needed to move students through the bootcamp quickly and effectively.

-Galvanize partnered with CodeSignal Test for its diagnostic and cumulative student evaluations in 2018.
-As Fred states, Galvanize uses CodeSignal test to “help us diagnose students on the way in and on the way out of the program.
+Galvanize partnered with CodeSignal Pre-Screen for its diagnostic and cumulative student evaluations in 2018.
+As Fred states, Galvanize uses CodeSignal Pre-Screen to “help us diagnose students on the way in and on the way out of the program.
 We want to know–what are they strong in and what are they not strong in before they get here.
 Then we want to know how well we taught them while they’re here so we […] can help bolster those weaknesses when they’re leaving the program.”
-With full customizability, a library of over 4,000 tasks, and support for over 40 programming languages, Test provides Galvanize with both the power and flexibility they need.
+With a library of over 4,00 questions and support for over 40 programming languages, Pre-Screen provides Galvanize with both the power and flexibility they need.

 Additionally, Fred notes that CodeSignal’s intuitive, user-friendly interface has helped Galvanize save administrative time.
 “The biggest benefit we’ve gotten from CodeSignal thus far is just the increase in productivity,” he says.
 “It’s saving us tremendous amounts of time, both from an evaluation perspective, but also from an administrative perspective.
 Our non-technical staff finds it very easy to use and navigate.”